Epoch

 Background

 Epoch is a San Francisco-based employee experience platform that helps people teams plan, promote, and measure internal events and programs in one place.
-Founded by University of Waterloo alumni Jade Choy, Keith Choy, and Michael Miller, Epoch raised a US$3.6M seed round led by Rally Ventures.
-Their client list reads like a tech index: Salesforce, Datadog, Reddit, Duolingo, Instacart, and over 30 more companies using the platform to run thousands of internal events every month.
+Founded by University of Waterloo alumni, the company raised a US$3.6M seed round led by Rally Ventures and serves 30+ enterprise companies running thousands of internal events every month.

 Reporting Engine